Icelandic hikes worth the plane ticket alone

 This is a hike for the adventurous: you’ll need to stay overnight and carry your own supplies, but that's all part of the adventure.
 After you've arrived at the port of Isafjordur, start day one's 14km hike towards Hlöðuvík.

-tour organiser can prepare a tented camp and food, which will be ready for your arrival should you choose to go with a guide.
+A tour organiser can prepare a tented camp and food, which will be ready for your arrival should you choose to go with a guide.
 On the second day, you'll wake early and hike a few kilometers to scale the Hornbjarg bird cliffs, populated with kittiwakes and razorbills.
 Want to spot Arctic foxes?
 This is one of their favourite places to camp out in summer.
 Stay awhile at the cliffs to watch wildlife circle in some of the remotest scenery you'll probably ever experience, before scrambling down to the beach, where a boat will pick you up and take you back to Isafjordur.

 2. Fimmvörðuháls hike (the short version)